buzzfeed/annotator/README.md

 * `builder/builder-config.js` to point to your distributable
 * `sass/annotator.sass` to meet your own styling requirements
+* `js/plugins/` to match your environment - analytics, image hosting, etc
 * We use the `<!-- UKNF -->` tag to mark our embeds as special in the BuzzFeed CMS.
 You probably won't need this tag, so feel free to remove it.

 Be aware: **annotator** will add the following to the global scope of your page.